M.2 for external gpu

 Photo of an oculink wire running out of the back of a computer case

-• Set M.2 Link Mode to Gen 3 (or whatever your hardware supports).
+• Set M.2 Link Mode to Gen 3

-Multi-GPU AI Workloads
+Multi-GPU AI performance

 llama-server -m model.gguf -ngl 99 -sm row --tensor-split 0.5,0.5

-# Test single GPU
+# Single GPU testing

 set CUDA_VISIBLE_DEVICES=0